 Welcome to my online portfolio, a site to showcase my research and teaching.
 See my CV.

-A Visiting Assistant Professor of German Studies at Boston College, I am writing a manuscript tentatively titled Schlepping Culture: The Jewish Renaissance between German and Yiddish, 1880-1939, for which I have already received two awards for published articles and the Leo Baeck Institute Early Career fellowship.
+I am writing a manuscript titled Schlepping Culture: The Jewish Renaissance between German and Yiddish, 1880-1940, for which I have already received two awards for published articles and the Leo Baeck Institute Early Career fellowship.
 This research details the transnational cultural transfers between German and Yiddish modernism as a result of mass migration.
 My research interests more broadly engage with German-Jewish intellectual history, Yiddish literature, Jewish-Muslim relations in contemporary German culture, Orientalism, and the quest for a new language in German literature since 1945.
 I have previously taught at Emory University, worked as a translator for the PBS television series Finding Your Roots, and was as an archivist for the Yad Vashem Holocaust Museum in Jerusalem.